 The Wright brothers loved reading books.
-They read all sorts of books including engineering books, ancient books, and autobiographies of great inventors.
-Historians reveal that the Wright brothers had no electricity, telephones or light in their house, but they had lots of books: their house looked like a library.
+They read all sorts of books, including engineering books, ancient books, and autobiographies of great inventors.

-Reading seemed to have contributed to them inventing the plane because reading boosts imagination and creativity.
-Reading also enabled the Wright brothers to know where other people who tried to invent the airplane failed.
+Reading seemed to have contributed to the invention of the plane because reading boosts imagination and creativity.
+It also enabled the Wright brothers to know where other people who tried to invent the airplane failed.

 - Were Passionate About the Concept of Flying

 The Wright brothers were obsessed with flight.
 They read every book about flight, and most of their conversations were about flight.

 - Never Gave Up

 The Wright brothers never gave up even though most of their attempts to fly failed.
 People don’t know that most of their planes crashed before they created the plane that flew successfully in 1903.